 Rod and Tricia Biensen are a married couple and perform ragtime and other music styles together at weddings, funerals, churches, anniversaries, birthdays, adult care facilities, festivals, and other events.

 They typically feature Rod on piano and Tricia on flute.
 They also perform on occasion on other instruments (Rod cornet and tuba; Tricia piano and guitar).

 Their family consists of Leah, 9; Caleb, 8; and Luke, 6 who are all involved with music and dance.
-Leah, Caleb, and Luke are currently involved in the Nutcracker rehearsals with the Robert Thomas Dance Centers to be peformed at Cy Stephens Auditorium in Ames December 10 & 11, 2016.
+Leah, Caleb, and Luke are currently involved in the Nutcracker rehearsals with the Robert Thomas Dance Centers to be performed at Cy Stephens Auditorium in Ames December 10 & 11, 2016.

 Rod has been performing music since 1974 when he started performing on piano professionally at Shakey’s Pizza Parlor in Ames.
-Since then, in addition to local performances, he has performed on the ragtime and Dixieland jazz circuit including two cruises.
+Since then, in addition to local performances, he has performed on the ragtime and Dixieland jazz circuits, including two cruises.
 He has performed 3 concerts with the Alabama Symphony and 1 concert with the Arkansas Symphony.

 Rod and Tricia appreciate the invitation to perform in Randall at this wonderful event.
-Tricia will be available only for the evening performance.
+Tricia will only be available for the evening performance.